Partially Observable Markov Decision Process Modelling for Assessing Hierarchies: Experimental Study

 HQS can easily be run in parallel, since the POMDPs for the items are completely independent.
 In this section, we demonstrate that sampling can further help with the runtime efficiency--with sufficient samples, one can achieve an approximated HQS close to the true HQS.
 With the number of items sampled, the discrepancy between the sampled HQS and the true HQS decreases exponentially and the runtime speeds up linearly.

 Again, we use \texttt{Amazon} but keep $37,826$ samples and $100$ dimensions with PCA.
 The hierarchy is simply generated using AC and contains $75,651$ nodes with a maximum height $65$.
-The prototype of HQS is implemented with Python.\footnote{The experiments are conducted in a computer equipped with AMD Ryzen 7 1700X@2.2GHz 8-Core Processor and 64GB of RAM, using 16 threads in parallel.} Tree is a relatively memory-intense data structure and the data size is also a consideration.
+The prototype of HQS is implemented with Python.\footnote{The experiments are conducted in a computer equipped with AMD Ryzen 7 1700X@2.2GHz 8-Core Processor and 64GB of RAM, using 16 threads.
+See \url{https://github.com/weipeng/pyhqs} for the code.} Tree is a relatively memory-intense data structure and the data size is also a consideration.
 Hence, RAM prevents us from examining larger (in another order of magnitude) trees.

-Now, we down-sample the items for computing the oracle values. \cref{fg:hqs-cdf} displays the empirical densities of the HQS for the $37,826$ \texttt{Amazon} items, fitted using \texttt{StatsPlots}\footnote{\url{https://github.com/JuliaPlots/StatsPlots.jl}}.
+Let us now down-sample the items for computing the oracle values. \cref{fg:hqs-cdf} displays the empirical densities of the HQS for the whole set of \texttt{Amazon} items, fitted using \texttt{StatsPlots}\footnote{\url{https://github.com/JuliaPlots/StatsPlots.jl}}.
 The black dashed line is the true HQS with all items computed, while the others have sampled the corresponding percentages of items.
-One can see that the density curve with more samples gets closer to the one of the entire set of data.
-The L1 errors, which are divided by the absolute HQS, between the true HQS and the sampled HQS are exhibited in~\cref{fg:sampled_hqs}.
-It is clear that the errors decreases drastically as more items are sampled.
+It is apparent that the density curve with more samples gets closer to the one of the entire set of data. \cref{fg:sampled_hqs} exhibits the $L_1$ errors between the true HQS and the sampled HQS, which are divided by the absolute true HQS.
+It is clear that the errors decrease drastically as more items are sampled.
 After $30\%$ sampling, the errors are less than $5\%$ of the absolute value of the true HQS.
-As expected, the HQS of the cases with fewer samples are less predictable.
+As expected, the HQS of the cases with fewer samples are less accurate.
 Finally, the runtime is plotted in~\cref{fg:runtime}, and is shown to follow approximately a linear relation.

 Overall, HQS can benefit from that it is completely parallelisable.
 In addition, sampling techniques can also help improve the efficiency.
-We would like to emphasise that, although the runtime is not quick enough, it is improvable with better code and machines.
+We would like to emphasise that the runtime efficiency is apparently improvable with better programming code and machines.